Once printing is complete, you can close this window.

 Post Group

-The Postal Service is one of 10 members of the Kahala Post Group (KPG).
+The Postal Service is one of 10 members of the Kahala Post Group (KPG), an international alliance of the world’s largest postal administrators.

-The Postal Service is one of 11 members of the Kahala Posts Group (KPG).
+The Postal Service is one of 11 members of the Kahala Posts Group (KPG), an international alliance of the world’s largest postal administrators.

 Service Cooperative

 The Postal Service is a member of the Express Mail Service (EMS) Cooperative.
-The EMS Cooperative was created by the UPU in 1999 and consists of 176 postal operators.
-It allows access to more than 180-member countries to provide EMS — the UPU’s fastest cross-border international postal product.
+The EMS Cooperative was created by the UPU in 1999 and consists of more than 170 postal operators.
+It allows member countries to provide EMS — the UPU’s fastest cross-border international postal product.

 GLOBALLY